 Keep a carb cleaner and carb kit handy to keep your engine well maintained and prevent sticky substances from forming.
 Invest in a carb kit packed with gaskets, O-rings, and replacement parts.

-If normal cleaning won’t work, purchasing a whole carburetor is the only solution.
+If normal cleaning won’t work, purchasing a whole carburetor is the only solution for your faulty chainsaw.

 Issue #4: Flooded Engine